ocaml/opam/doc/pages/Usage.md

 # Using OPAM

-This document covers most of the common OPAM features.
-If you're looking for a quick introduction, check the [Basic Usage](Basic_Usage.html) tutorial first.
+This document starts with a quick introduction, then covers most commonly-used OPAM features.

 If you are a developper and want to get a project packaged or change an existing package, see the step-by-step [packaging guide](Packaging.html)